Lublin: Railways

 From Lublin Główny railway station, ten trains depart each day to Warsaw, and three to Kraków, as in other major cities in Poland.
-Lublin has also direct train connections with Rzeszów, Szczecin, Gdynia and other Polish cities and towns in the region as Nałęczów, Chełm or Zamość.
+Lublin has also direct train connections with Rzeszów, Szczecin, Gdynia, and other Polish cities and towns in the region as Nałęczów, Chełm or Zamość.
 The express train to Warsaw takes about two hours.

 There are other smaller stations in Lublin for local trains:

 Roads

-Lublin is located at the intersection of expressways S12, S17 and S19.
+Lublin is located at the intersection of expressways S12, S17, and S19.

-Expressway S17 between Lublin and Warsaw is currently finishing construction and should be ready by the second half of 2020.
-S19 between Lublin and Rzeszów is currently under construction and should be finished by 2023.
-The rest of the planned expressway network around the city that will be built in the coming years consists of S12 to the east in the direction Chełm, S19 north towards Białystok and S17 southeast towards Zamość.
+Expressway S17 between Lublin and Warsaw was completed in 2020.
+S19 between Lublin and Rzeszów was largely finished in 2022.
+The rest of the planned expressway network around the city, that will be built in the coming years, consists of S12 to the east in the direction Chełm, S19 north towards Białystok, and S17 southeast towards Zamość.
 The expressway bypass of Lublin allows transit traffic to avoid the city centre.

 Long-distance buses depart from near the Castle in the Old Town and serve most of the same destinations as the rail network.

-Lublin is one of only four towns in Poland to have trolleybuses (the others are Gdynia, Sopot and Tychy).
+Lublin is one of only four towns in Poland to have trolleybuses (the others are Gdynia, Sopot, and Tychy).